pauloamgomes/CockpitCMS-Moderation/README.md

 # Cockpit CMS Moderation Add-on

-This addon extends Cockpit CMS core functionality by introducing the possibility to have moderation of collections.
-It means that its possible to create collections with a status (Unpublished, Draft or Published) affecting the way that entries are retrieved:
+This addon extends Cockpit CMS core functionality by introducing the possibility to have moderation of collections and singletons.
+It means that its possible to create collections and singletons with a status (Unpublished, Draft or Published) affecting the way that entries are retrieved:

-- **Unpublished** - Any collection entry in unpublished state will be filtered out.
+- **Unpublished** - Any collection entry or singleton in unpublished state will be filtered out.
-- **Draft** - Any collection entry in Draft that doesn't have a previous revision in published status will be also filtered out.
+- **Draft** - Any collection entry or singleton in Draft that doesn't have a previous revision in published status will be also filtered out.
 If there is a previous revision with published status the revision will be returned instead.
 However on a scenario that we have a published > unpublished > draft sequence no entry will be returned.
 - **Published** - They are always returned.

 ## Installation